limine-bootloader/limine/README.md

 with the respective commit.

 ### Compiling `limine-install`
-To build the `limine-install` program, simply run `make limine-install` in the root of the repo.
+To build the `limine-install` program, simply run `make` in the root of the repo.
+This will embed the `limine.bin` bootloader image from the repository's root into `limine-install`, ready to be deployed to a device.

+Then use `make install` to install it, optionally specifying a prefix with a `PREFIX=...` option.

+Installing `limine-install` is optional as it can also be used from the root of the repository just fine.

 ## How to use